evannetwork/api-blockchain-core/docs/getting-started.rst

-When all functions run successfully, the message printed out looks like the following and you can then login with the new mnemonic and password on the respective dashboard:
+When all functions have run successfully, a message like the following will be shown and you can then log in with the new mnemonic and password on the respective dashboard:

 .. code-block:: javascript
 Profile created successfully